silverwind/uppie/README.md

 `uppie` is a tiny library (less than 1 KiB gzipped) which wraps all current implementations of [directory and multi-file uploading](https://wicg.github.io/directory-upload/proposal.html) into a simple function and delivers a `FormData` object to be summitted through XHR2.

 Both the `<input>` element and drag and drop are supported.
-The minimum required browsers for directory uploads are Chrome 29+ and Firefox Nightly 42+.
-Microsoft Edge plans to support it as well in the near future.
+The minimum required browsers for directory uploads are Chrome 29+ and Firefox 42+ (with `dom.input.dirpicker` set to `true` in `about:config`).
+Microsoft Edge will also support it in the near future.
 Chrome 11 and above can be supported by providing a `Promise` polyfill, at which point the limiting factor will be [XHR2 support](http://caniuse.com/#feat=xhr2).

 ## Example
 ```html